Doctor of Psychology (Psy.D.) in Clinical Psychology

 Clinical Competency Examination

-As a final evaluation measure, each student must pass a Clinical Competency Exam.
-To prepare for the exam, students must complete required coursework, seminars, and clinical training.
-Upon completion of the above, students may apply to take the Clinical Competency Exam.
+As a final evaluation measure, each student must pass a Clinical Competency Exam (CCE) after completing required coursework and clinical training.

-A student submits an example of his or her clinical work (case presentation, assessment, treatment plan, and a videotape of a psychotherapy session including process comments), along with his or her clinical portfolio (including supervisor evaluation, verification of practicum hours, list of assessments performed, curriculum vita, and conference presentations or published works), to a two-member faculty committee.
-The student presents a client case in which he or she has performed the initial assessment and course of therapy; an analysis of the client’s psychological testing, if available; and a case summary, including theoretical orientation, legal and ethical issues in the case, treatment planning, empirically supported interventions, case management, and diversity issues.
+For the CCE, a student submits a sample of his or her clinical work (case presentation, psychological assessment, and a videotape of a psychotherapy session), along with his or her clinical portfolio (including supervisor evaluation, verification of practicum hours, list of assessments performed, curriculum vita, and conference presentations or published works), to a two-member faculty committee.
 In addition, the student must respond to case vignettes illustrating various clinical issues.
 The purpose of this exam is to ensure that the student has developed the clinical competencies and requisite skills to begin an internship.
 Therefore, successful completion of the exam is required before applying to internship.

 Students are required to consult the APU Doctoral Programs Handbook for Style and Format Requirements for the year of their dissertation defense to determine specific deadlines for May graduation.